Why Parent Involvement Matters Most

 Inside the Zutobi Parent Driving System

 The Zutobi Parent Driving System was built to close the Parent-Teacher Gap.
 The PTTG gives parents a 35-lesson video-led curriculum that follows the same progression certified instructors use.
+Involvement starts with visibility, and the parent dashboard is designed to show you where your teen stands at every stage.

-What to say, when to intervene, and what mistakes to catch early.
+Coaching languagefor what to say, when to intervene, and what mistakes to catch early.

-You advance by ability, not just hours.
+A parent dashboardthat tracks skills and recorded drives, so you advance by ability, not just hours.

-From parked vehicle orientation to highway merging and night driving.
+A structured arcfrom parked vehicle orientation to highway merging and night driving.

 Your instructor